emmarthur/BusinessImpactSimulator/README.md

 ## Project Status
 The main Business Impact Simulator framework is under active development.
-A smaller MVP version focused on the Retail domain is currently being built for my Internet, Web & Cloud Systems course (expected [Month, Year]).
+A smaller MVP version focused on the Retail domain will be built soon for my Internet, Web & Cloud Systems course (expected [12/2025).

 # Business Impact Simulator